 Even after having healed my knee and living pain free for months, the Arm Bike is a mainstay in my workout regimens.
 My knee doesn't hurt anymore but that doesn't mean I can beat it up without any consequence.

-That’s why in this article I’m listing the best arm bikes on the market right now, the cheapest ones out there and how to pick the one that fits you best so that you can get one for yourself!
+That’s why in this article I’m listing the best arm bikes on the market right now, the cheapest best bang for your buck options out there and how to pick the one that fits you best so that you can get one for yourself!

 Moreover I’ll also delve a bit into what muscles are worked with an arm bike and how effective they are so that you can properly integrate them into your workouts.